 review exam answer key and detailed math solutions

-Completing all of the online study work is a critical step maximizing your likelihood of passing the exam.
+Completing all of the online study work is a critical step maximizing your likelihood of passing the API 571 Individual Certification Program exam.
 Individuals who do not complete all of the online study work may jeopardize the likelihood of successfully passing the exam and do so at their own risk.

-By completing the pre-classroom online training lessons, you will be
+By completing the e-learning lessons, you will be

-better prepared to learn more from the instructor-lead classroom
+better prepared to learn more from the instructor-led classroom

 training and optimize your learning experience.
-The pre-classroom online
+The e-learning lessons include:

 practice problems results are graded to provide a measure of self-evaluation